enmaesprogramador/enmaesprogramador/README.md

 ## 🚀 About Me
-I am a passionate data analyst from the Dominican Republic, looking for great opportunities to develop my skills.
+I am a passionate technologist from the Dominican Republic, looking for great opportunities to develop my skills.
 I have great interest in, artificial intelligence, human-computer interactions, and everything in between.
 ## 🛠 Skills
-Python with Pandas, Numpy, Matplotlib
+Python with Pandas, Numpy, Matplotlib, SQL
 Excel, Microsoft Power BI are technologies that I use for Analysis and Science of Data and ML